avolkova1593/autoimmunity_paper/README.md

 This repository contains scripts for processing data for Volkova & Ruggles paper:
-"Metagenomic Analysis ofAutoimmune DiseaseIdentifiesRobust Autoimmunity and 2 Disease Specific Microbial Signatures".
+"Metagenomic Analysis of Autoimmune Disease Identifies Robust Autoimmunity and Disease Specific Microbial Signatures".

 Brief description of each of the scripts: